tidev/titanium-docs/docs/api/titanium/ui/windows/appbartogglebutton.md

 ## Overview

-Unlike the [Titanium.UI.Windows.AppBarButton](Titanium.UI.Windows.AppBarButton), the toggle button has a swtich state, like a checkbox.
+Unlike the <Titanium.UI.Windows.AppBarButton>, the toggle button has a swtich state, like a checkbox.

 To create an application bar button, use the